Damon Severson: International play

 As a native of Canada, Severson has represented his home country at both the junior and senior levels.
 He made his international debut with Team Canada West at the 2011 World U-17 Hockey Challenge, where they placed sixth.
 The following year, he competed at the 2012 IIHF World U18 Championships for Team Canada and clinched a bronze medal.

 On April 29, 2019, Severson was selected to make his senior international debut after he was named to Canada's roster for the 2019 IIHF World Championship held in Slovakia.
 On May 23, in the quarterfinal game against Switzerland, Severson scored the game-tying goal for Canada with 0.4 seconds left to play in regulation time.
 Canada went on to win the game in overtime to advance to the semifinals.
 Severson helped Canada progress through to the final before losing to Finland to finish with the silver medal on May 26.
 He finished the tournament with one goal and five assists in ten games.
+Three years later, he rejoined Team Canada for the 2022 IIHF World Championship.
+The team again lost in the gold medal game to Finland.

+Severson joined the senior national team for a third time in advance of the 2024 IIHF World Championship.